Game-theoretic statistics and safe anytime-valid inference: Discussion

 \subsubsection{Group-Sequential and Alpha Spending Methods.}

-We touched on the connection to these methods in the log\-rank example, Section~\ref{sec:logrank}.
-They are mostly used in the clinical trial literature.
+These methods are mostly used in the clinical trial literature.
 Like our methods, they have their roots in the work of Robbins, Siegmund, Lai and others on anytime-valid tests in the 1970s.
-But they developed in quite a different direction.
-For example---although there are exceptions\footnote{We thank J. Goeman and J. ter Schure for pointing this out to us.} such as \cite{HuCG07}---such methods, while providing Type-I error control under multiple looks at the data, typically require a pre-specified final sample size; whereas e-processes can continue as long as new data is available.
+But they developed in quite a different direction: although there are exceptions\footnote{We thank J. Goeman and J. ter Schure for pointing this out to us.} such as \cite{HuCG07}---group sequential methods provide Type-I error control under multiple looks at the data, but they typically require a prespecified final sample size, and a prespecified set of times at which one looks at the data.
+In contrast, e-processes can be updated as long as new data is available; an extensive comparison in the setting of the logrank test is performed by \cite{Schure/Grunwald/Ly:2021}.
 Principles for designing e-processes, such as the GRO criteria, or the RIPr and UI methods, do not seem to have analogues in the $\alpha$-spending/group sequential literature.
 But a firmer understanding of connections is desirable.